a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 				2. Do not use O in a predicate (n gets fixed)

 ## Lec 14 ##
+1. Tower of Hannoi problem:
+	1. 3 pegs and n disks
+	2. Start with a stack and move to another disk
+		1. Cannot put big disk on top of small disk

 ## Lec 15 ##
 ## Lec 16 ##
 ## Lec 17 ##